DM flows

 - Answer the obvious question first.
 If they commented

 PRICE, give the price before anything else.
 Don't make them ask twice. - Qualify, only if needed.
-Ask one question to narrow the SKU (
+Ask one question to narrow the product (

 - Offer a human.
 A quick-reply button like